 - One upper-division geography course(GEA/GEO) - GEO 3510, Earth Resources, offered by the Department of Earth & Environment, is a natural sciences course that should not be taken to fulfill this requirement).

 A minimum of 18 credits must be upper division (3000-level or higher).

-Option: Please consider applying the upper division major courses (required and elective) to a second major in Geography, a minor in Geography, or a certificate program.
+Option: Please consider applying the upper division major courses (required and elective) to a double major in Geography, a minor in Geography, or a certificate program.